 Maheshtala West Bengal, India Travel Guide

-The most comfortable travel occurs during winter.
+The most convenient travel occurs during winter.
 For a cultural experience, visit during a festival.

 High Season (October to February) brings comfortable weather, ideal for sightseeing.
 Higher demand for accommodation and transport means increased prices and crowds.
-Shoulder Season (March, early June, October) means fewer crowds and potentially better deals, but expect heat in March and important moisture in the air/rain in the Dawn of june.
+Shoulder Season (March, early June, October) means fewer crowds and potentially better deals, but expect heat during The month of march and significant moisture in the air/rain in the Beginning of june.

 Heavy rain and potential waterlogging.